Acoustic signaling enables collective perception and control in active matter systems

 When increasing the sound susceptibility $\Xi$, larvae can transform into rotating ring-like entities (top center in Fig.\@ \ref{fig:pd}(a)).
-Since this process involves the larvae curling into a circular shape and metaphorically ``eating" their tails to form a continuous loop, we refer to these entities as \textit{ouroboroi}, inspired by an ancient symbol (Fig.\@ \ref{fig:pd}(e), Supplementary Video 5~\cite{supplemental_videos}).
+Since this process involves the larvae curling into a circular shape and metaphorically ``eating" their tails to form a continuous loop, we refer to these entities as \textit{ouroboroi}, inspired by an ancient symbol for eternal cyclic renewal (Fig.\@ \ref{fig:pd}(e), Supplementary Video 5).
 These ouroboroi display periodic phase waves that propagate through the entire structure, as can be seen from the color-coded phases.
 Typically, these phase waves propagate in the direction opposite to the motion of agents, indicated by the white arrows.
 Since ouroboroi are essentially ``closed-larvae" states, where rotation is limited due to mutual blocking of the agents, their acoustic signatures closely resemble those of larvae solutions.